yelamanchili-murali/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/architecture.md

 ### Best Practices Demonstrated in the App

 - **Asynchronous APIs**:
-  The workshop sample employs asynchronous APIs for the Azure AI Agent Service and SQLite, optimizing resource utilization and enhancing scalability.
+  The workshop sample uses asynchronous APIs for both the Azure AI Agent Service and SQLite, ensuring efficient resource utilization and improved scalability.
+This approach is especially valuable when deploying the app in a production environment with asynchronous web frameworks such as FastAPI, Chainlit, or Streamlit.

 - **Token Streaming**:
-  Token streaming is implemented to improve user experience by reducing perceived response times in the LLM-powered app.
+  Token streaming is implemented to improve user experience by reducing perceived response times for the LLM-powered agent app.

 <!-- ## Solution structure